LEU — LEU

 Position

-- T3-tranche foothold established May 2026; first-ever T3 position in the portfolio.
+- T3-tranche position in the nuclear processing layer; established May 2026 and scaled later that month.
 STCG profile through ~May 2027 (hold-only window).

 Thesis (detailed)

 Centrus holds the only US license to produce HALEU -- high-assay low-enriched uranium (enriched to 5-20% U-235), the fuel required by most next-generation reactor and microreactor designs.
-This is not a competitive moat that could be replicated quickly: the Paducah, Kentucky enrichment cascade took years to license under NRC special authorization, and no other domestic entity has cleared the regulatory path to HALEU production at scale.
+This is not a competitive moat that could be replicated quickly: the HALEU demonstration cascade at the American Centrifuge Plant in Piketon, Ohio took years to license under NRC special authorization, and no other domestic entity has cleared the regulatory path to HALEU production at scale.

 The structural logic is straightforward.
 Mike already owns the mining layer (UUUU, URG, DNN).
 Those miners extract natural uranium -- but natural uranium at ~0.7% U-235 cannot power an advanced reactor.
 It must be enriched.
 HALEU is the enrichment grade that unlocks the SMR thesis.
 Without domestic HALEU supply, every US SMR program depends on foreign enrichment (historically Russia's TENEX, now being eliminated by the Prohibiting Russian Uranium Imports Act signed 2024).
+The cut runs both ways: Centrus itself sources more than half of its LEU-segment deliveries through 2027 from TENEX under DOE waivers, so the same policy wall that protects the HALEU moat is a supply risk to the legacy trading business (see Risks).
 LEU is the bridge from domestic mining to domestic deployment.

 Recent catalysts (60-day rolling)